-If you or someone you love has been a victim, reach out to our law firm to see if we can help.
+If you or someone you love has been a victim, reach out to our Columbus human trafficking attorneys for help.
 Babin Law, LLC specifically sues the Hotel Industry for knowingly benefitting and profiting from victims of human trafficking.
 Babin Law, LLC sues for civil remedies not criminal.

-Scroll to bottom of page to view 4 PDFs of lawsuits that we have filed against hotels.
+Scroll to the bottom of the page to view 4 PDFs of lawsuits that we have filed against hotels.